mudita/MuditaOS/doc/boot_and_update.md

-1. ecoboot reads /.boot.ini and /.boot.ini.crc32
+1. ecoboot reads /.boot.json and /.boot.json.crc32
-   and verifies if crc32 in /.boot.ini.crc32 matches the actual crc32 of /.boot.ini
+   and verifies if crc32 in /.boot.json.crc32 matches the actual crc32 of /.boot.json

-2. if ecoboot can't read /.boot.ini and/or /.boot.ini.crc32
-   it tries to read /.boot.ini.bak and /.boot.ini.bak.crc32 and verifies the checksum of /.boot.ini.bak.
-   If the /.boot.ini.bak file passes the checksum test ecoboot should fix /.boot.ini and /.boot.ini.crc32 files so that PureOS can pick up what version is booted.

-3. if **(1)** and **(2)** fails ecoboot reads `/boot.bin` and loads it
+3. if **(1)** and fails ecoboot reads `/current/boot.bin` and loads it (failsafe)
-   (failsafe)

-4. `boot.ini` contains the filename to load in a simple INI format
+4. `boot.json` contains the filename to load in a simple JSON format
 ```
-[global]
-boot = current/boot.bin
-type = current
+{
+    "main":
+    {
+        "ostype": "current",
+        "imagename": "boot.bin"
+    },
+    "bootloader":
+    {
+        "version":"0.0.0"
+    },
+    "git": {}
+}

 ```

 There should be 2 instances of the OS on the